fusiongyro/lbac/tutor10.md

 time we actually produced some code.

-With  a  little  extra  code,  that's  an  easy  thing to do from procedure Decl.
+With  a  little  extra  code,  that's  an  easy  thing to do from procedure `Decl`.
 Modify it as follows:

     {--------------------------------------------------------------}
     { Parse and Translate a Data Declaration }